Hydronephrosis In Pregnancy: What It Is, Causes & Treatment

 • After childbirth, hydronephrosis usually resolves on its own.
 However, if you experience recurring symptoms, speak to your doctor.

-Hydronephrosis in pregnancy is not a disease per say.
-It is a structural condition that typically occurs in one kidney or when chronic, affects both the kidneys.
-The failure of normal drainage of urine from the kidney to the urinary bladder can result in the swelling of either one of the kidneys or both.
+Hydronephrosis in pregnancy is not a disease.
+It is a structural condition that typically occurs in one kidney or can affect both kidneys in chronic cases.
+The failure of normal urine drainage from the kidney to the urinary bladder can result in the swelling of either one of the kidneys or both.
 This condition commonly refers to hydronephrosis.
 It may happen as a normal physiological variant or an underlying illness.

 When the swelling affects one of the kidneys, it is called Unilateral Hydronephrosis.
-While, when both the kidneys are simultaneously affected, the disorder is called Bilateral Hydronephrosis.
+While, when both the kidneys are simultaneously affected, the disorder is called Bilateral Hydronephrosis (2).

 protip_icon Quick fact

-Also referred to as gestational hydronephrosis, it is also associated with the common trouble of urinary tract infection or UTI during pregnancy.
-Therefore, it is estimated, around 90% of pregnant women may suffer from some form of hydronephrosis or urinary retention during pregnancy.
-An existence of hydronephrosis due to some pathological condition prenatally worsens the disorder (1).
+Gestational hydronephrosis is often associated with a urinary tract infection or UTI during pregnancy.
+It is estimated that around 90% of pregnant women may suffer from some form of hydronephrosis or urinary retention during pregnancy.
+However, they are mostly asymptomatic.
+The symptomatic hydronephrosis only occurs in about 0.2-3% of these cases and may become symptomatic in later stages of pregnancy (3).
+The existence of hydronephrosis due to some pathological condition prenatally worsens the disorder (1).

 Symptoms Of Hydronephrosis